jamesecy604/mayai-code/old_docs/tools/cline-tools-guide.md

     - See the [Mentions Feature Guide](./mentions-guide.md) for details

 3. **Review Changes**
-    - Cline will show diffs before making changes
+    - Mayai will show diffs before making changes
     - You can edit or reject changes

 ## Key Features